harbour/harbour.github.io/contribs.md

 ## gtwvg

-This library can be used for pure console applications instead of GTWVT.
+This library can be used for pure console applications instead of `gtwvt`.
 But if used with GUI extensions, an appealing Windows screens without sacrificing the Clipper syntax.
-Additionally GTWVG has a nice set of `Wvt*()` classes which employ the common event loop.
+Additionally `gtwvg` has a nice set of `Wvt*()` classes which employ the common event loop.

 You can create high performance dialogs with multiple TBrowser, Reads, Bitmaps, Buttons, i.e. all GUI elements you can think of.